a1mak/heybober/integrate_with_ai_agent.md

 - Unit testing for new services

 #### Phase 3: Frontend Enhancement (Week 2)
-- Create enhanced message display components
+- Update existing message components with minimal changes
-- Implement loading states and error handling
+- Add basic text indicators for processing and errors
 - Update main application to use new endpoints
-- Responsive design for dual content display
+- Simple text-based display for AI responses

 #### Phase 4: Optimization & Testing (Week 2-3)
 - Performance optimization and caching